How to transcribe audio to text in Microsoft

 Feature notes

-• Audio transcription is free for all users in Clipchamp, but voice recordings are limited to 30 minutes at a time so record multiple takes for longer voiceovers.
+• Audio transcription is free for all Clipchamp users, but voice recordings are limited to 30 minutes at a time so record multiple takes for longer voiceovers.

 • The audio transcripts can also repurposed as content for Word documents and other document needs.

-• Users can fix poor sound quality and reduce background noise in voice recordings with the noise suppression tool.
+• Users can fix poor sound quality and reduce background noise in voice recordings with the noise suppression tool, ensuring more accurate transcripts.

 Method 3.
 Transcribe audio from video in Clipchamp

-Want to transcribe a video into text?
-Simply enable the auto subtitle generator in Clipchamp video editor to create accurate subtitles and a downloadable transcript in a few clicks.
+For users who need to transcribe a video into text, simply enable the auto subtitle generator in Clipchamp video editor to create accurate subtitles and a downloadable transcript in a few clicks.

 How to transcribe video to text in Clipchamp

-1. Create a new video in app.clipchamp.com or using the Microsoft Clipchamp app.
+1. Create a new video in app.clipchamp.com or using the Microsoft Clipchamp Windows app on desktop.

-2. Upload your own video using the import media button in the your media tab on the toolbar to browse your computer files or connect your OneDrive.
+2. Upload the video using the import media button in the your media tab on the toolbar to browse computer files or connect OneDrive for cloud storage access.

-5. Click on the transcribe media button to start creating captions for your video's audio.
+5. Click on the transcribe media button to start creating captions for the video's audio.

-6. Review the transcript along with the video timestamps and click on a specific word if you need to rewrite it.
+6. Review the transcript along with the video timestamps and click on a specific word to rewrite it.

-7. Download your video transcript using the download captions (.SRT) button and your file will automatically download to your device.
+7. Download the video transcript using the download captions (.SRT) button and the file will automatically download to the device.

 Image of a user downloading a transcript of their captions as an SRT file.

-• Make inclusive training videos with text captions, audio descriptions, and sign language stickers, and repurpose the transcript in documents and emails.
+• Make inclusive training videos with text captions, audio descriptions, and sign language stickers, and repurpose the transcript for documents and emails.

 • Polish meeting clips with AI captions to make them easy to skim and review for teams, and attach the video transcript for accessibility.